-For most of our trips you basically need two pairs of shoes…one to wear while in the boat (they will be getting wet!) and a dry pair to wear while in camp.
-If you are joining us on one of our combination hike/river trips, or you really enjoy hiking off the trail, a good, comfortable pair of hiking boots are essential.
-It is imperative that these boots are well broke in!!!
+For most of our trips you basically need two pairs of shoes…one to wear in the boat (they will be getting wet!) and a dry pair to wear in camp.
+If you are joining us on one of our combination hike/river trips, or if you really enjoy hiking off the trail, a good, comfortable pair of hiking boots is essential.
+It is imperative that these boots are already well broken in!
 Nothing is worse than blisters from a new pair of boots!

-While rafting the rivers you will get wet going through the rapids (what fun would it be if you didn’t?!)
-Synthetic materials are lightweight, warm and dry much quicker than cotton.
+While on the river you will get wet going through rapids (what fun would it be if you didn’t?!).
+Synthetic materials are lightweight, warm, and dry much quicker than cotton.
 They also keep you warmer when wet than cotton.
 Comfort is essential to having fun!

-Vinyl and plastic rain gear do not hold up well and there is no place to purchase emergency rain gear on the river.
+Vinyl and plastic rain gear do not hold up well in the wilderness and there is no place to purchase emergency rain gear once we’re out on the river.
 Better to be prepared than wet and cold if caught in an afternoon rain shower.
-Gortex, waterproof PVC and coated nylon are excellent choices.
-The Acadia Rainsuit from www.cascadeoutfitters.com 1-800-223-7238 is reasonably priced and will provide the protection you need.
+Gore-tex, waterproof PVC and coated nylon are excellent material choices for a rain coat and rain pants.

-The temperatures in Idaho, Montana and Alaska are not always predictable and can fluctuate dramatically in a 24 hour period (freezing at night and 70-80’s the next afternoon) therefore we must be prepared for anything.
-Long underwear, wool caps, gloves, socks and a warm jacket are necessary in case of unexpected weather.
+We run river trips in climates with unpredictable summer temperatures that can fluctuate dramatically in a 24-hour period, from freezing at night to 70-80’s the next afternoon.
+Therefore, we must be prepared for anything.
+Long underwear, wool caps, gloves, socks, and a warm jacket are necessary in case of unexpected weather.

 Each trip is tailored to the desires of the guests.
 Generally, about a total of 5 hours each day (give or take a couple of hours), broken by a lunch stop, along with any other exploring adventures.

-Normally, yes, we do change campsites everyday.
-This allows us to cover new, adventurous sights, sounds and rapids everyday at a fun, comfortable pace.
-We occasionally will spend a layover day at the same camp on our Middle Fork of the Flathead and Tatshenshini River trips to allow for some awesome side trips.
+Yes, we do normally change campsites every day.
+This allows us to cover new scenery, rapids, and side adventures each day at a fun, comfortable pace.
+We occasionally spend a layover day at the same camp on our Middle Fork of the Flathead and Tatshenshini River trips to allow time for some awesome, more extensive side trips.

-No, it increases your fun if you wish to take a refreshing swim in the Salmon River but swimming capabilities are not mandatory.
-It is however, mandatory that you wear a life vest while on the river in a boat.
+No. It increases your fun if you wish to take a refreshing swim in the Salmon River, but swimming capabilities are not mandatory.
+However, it is mandatory that you wear a life vest while on the river in a boat.
 We provide these.

 No, we generally have enough boats that the guests can rotate and have the option to paddle when they wish.
-However, we only use paddle rafts on our South Fork of the Flathead trip.
-This trip is a paddleboat only adventure.
+The exception is our South Fork of the Flathead trip, which is a paddleboat-only adventure.

-Yes, we can store and make arrangements for your extra bags to be transported to meet you at the end of the trip.
-We do however, recommend that you leave any unnecessary valuables at home.
+Yes, we can store your extra bags and make arrangements for them to be transported to meet you at the end of the trip.
+However, we do recommend that you leave any unnecessary valuables at home.
 Your wallet, airline tickets, & other valuables should be placed in a zip lock bag and taken with you on your trip.

 You should arrive in the town of departure the day before your trip is scheduled to begin.
-There will be a meeting, usually around 6pm, with guides and guests to hand out waterproof gear and answer last minute questions.
-You will head to the river the next morning (the official starting date of your trip.)
+There will be an evening meeting with WRO guides and guests, where we will hand out waterproof gear and answer last-minute questions.
+You will head to the river the next morning (the official starting date of your trip).

-If you wish to fish, a fishing license is mandatory.
-It must be purchased in the state you will be fishing in.
-In most cases, our guests purchase them from a nearby sporting goods store upon their arrival at their hotel the evening before our launch date.
-If you have questions, please call us.
+If you want to fish, a license purchased in the state your river trip is located in is mandatory.
+In most cases, our guests purchase them from a nearby sporting goods store upon their arrival at their lodging the evening before our launch date.
+If you have questions about fishing licenses, please call us.

 Yes, there are sporting goods stores located fairly close to all the hotels we recommend.

-Everyone is issued a “day bag” to carry items you will need during the afternoon while on the river (sunscreen, camera, jacket, etc.) Your “day bag” is 9in. diameter x 20in. tall.
-And everyone is also issued either: one large bag (16 in. diameter x 24 in. tall), which will carry your sleeping bag, ground cloth, pad and 35 pounds of your personal clothing.
-Or: two smaller bags (13 in. diameter x 22 in. tall) one to carry your sleeping bag, ground cloth and pad and a separate one which will carry 35 pounds of your personal clothing.
+Everyone is issued a waterproof “day bag” to carry items you will need access to during the afternoon while on the river (sunscreen, camera, jacket, etc.).
+Your “day bag” is 9in. diameter x 20in. tall.
+Everyone is also issued either: one large bag (16 in. diameter x 24 in. tall), which will carry your sleeping bag, ground cloth, pad, and 35 pounds of your personal clothing.
+Or, instead of one large bag, you will be issued two smaller bags (13 in. diameter x 22 in. tall): one to carry your sleeping bag, ground cloth, and pad, and a separate one to carry 35 pounds of your personal clothing.

 We provide your deluxe, self-inflating “Therm-a-rest” pads.
 These are very comfortable pads and fit very nicely in our gear bags.
-If you have any concerns, let us know so we can answer any questions and make sure we can accommodate you.
+If you have any concerns, let us know so we can answer questions and do everything we can to accommodate you.

-All of our tents are three men, North Face tents.
+All of our tents are three-person, North Face tents.
 We only put two people in each tent.
 If there is an odd number in your group we will not make you sleep with a stranger.
-We also have single person tents available on request.
+We also have single-person tents available on request.

-Wonderful, marvelous, gourmet cooking!!
+Wonderful, marvelous, gourmet cooking!
 Boy can our guides cook!
-Breakfasts and Suppers consist of culinary delights whipped up in dutch ovens and over open campfires.
-Lunches are a combination of tasty salads, pita sandwiches, fruits and juices.
-Nutritious snacks are always available.
+Breakfasts and suppers consist of culinary delights whipped up in dutch ovens and over open campfires.
+Lunches are a combination of tasty salads, sandwiches, fruits, and assorted snacks.
+Nutritious options are always available.
 Please let us know ahead of time if you have dietary restrictions so we can accommodate them.

-WRO provides ample snacks as well as plenty of drinking water, fruit juices, and coffee with creamer in the morning.
+WRO provides ample snacks as well as plenty of drinking water, fruit juices, and coffee, tea, and cream in the morning.
 If you feel you would like to have pop on the trip, you may bring your own.
 Please do not bring anything in glass containers.

-WRO will provide vegetarian meals and accommodate dietary restrictions (at no additional cost).
+WRO will happily provide vegetarian meals and accommodate any dietary restrictions at no additional cost!
 Please notify us of any dietary restrictions or allergies as early as possible so that we can adjust the menu accordingly.

-Breakfast: Fruit, juice & coffee served daily.
-Pancakes, bacon & eggs, juice or Omelets, ham & hash browns or Grits & Biscuits, sausage & gravy.
+Breakfast: Fruit, juice, coffee, and hot water for tea or hot chocolate served daily.
+Pancakes, bacon and eggs, or Omelets, ham and hash browns or Grits and Biscuits, sausage and gravy.

 Wilderness experience and computerized gadgets are not a good mix.
-We are also promoting relaxation, enjoyment and enhancement of the natural senses and awareness of nature’s beauty by escaping the everyday stresses associated with our modern computerized world.
+We want to promote relaxation, enjoyment and enhancement of the natural senses and awareness of nature’s beauty by escaping the everyday stresses associated with our modern computerized world.
 It is wonderful to watch your child collecting rocks, trying to catch minnows, building creations in the sand and exploring the forests rather than sitting with a video game.

-We generally recommend a minimum age of 8 years for the Main Salmon River and Lower Owyhee River, a minimum age of 10 years for the Middle Fork of the Salmon, minimum age of 12 years for the South and Middle Fork of the Flathead, Upper and Middle Owyhee, and the Tatshenshini, and a minimum of 14 years for the Jarbidge/Bruneau.
-However, we realize that each child is an individual and we will certainly discuss your child’s readiness, as you know your child’s responsibility level better than anyone.
+Each trip is different.
+We generally recommend a minimum age of 8 years for the Main Salmon River and Lower Owyhee River, a minimum age of 10 years for the Middle Fork of the Salmon, a minimum age of 12 years for the South and Middle Fork of the Flathead, Upper and Middle Owyhee, and Tatshenshini, and a minimum of 14 years for the Jarbidge/Bruneau.
+However, we also realize that each child is an individual and we are certainly open to discussing your child’s readiness, as you know your child’s responsibility level better than anyone.

 If you have a family emergency at home someone should notify our office.
-We will then notify the necessary agency (Forest Service or BLM) of your anticipated location and they will begin the process of notification.
-If you have situations at home such as elderly, ill or debilitating relatives please alert us before you leave for the river.
+Our office manager will then get in touch with the necessary agency (Forest Service or Bureau of Land Management) of your anticipated location and they will begin the process of notification.
+If you have situations at home such as very ill or elderly relatives please alert us before your trip.

-Usually the guides are tipped 10%-15% of the cost of the trip.
-The guides equally split the total tip amount from the guest.
+Guides are generally tipped 10-15% of the trip cost, and they equally split the total tip amount from guests.
 The guides are most appreciative to receive this directly from the guest, either at the end of your trip or when a farewell dinner is possible, so you might want to plan to have some cash on hand.
 We recommend your wallet and other valuables be stored at the bottom of your duffel.